U.S. CDC expects hundreds more cases of vaping-related illness

 Schuchat emphasized that the CDC has still not identified any specific product or compound - including tetrahydrocannabinol (THC), the high-inducing component of marijuana, or Vitamin E acetate - that is linked to all cases of the illness.

-The CDC, which has activated its emergency operations center to coordinate an investigation, has advised that people quit vaping if they can.
+The CDC, which has activated its emergency operations centre to coordinate an investigation, has advised that people quit vaping if they can.

 A man over age 50 who used e-cigarettes died in Kansas as state health officials prepared to join the waves of experts testifying before Congress on Wednesday, Kansas Governor Laura Kelly announced.